We are in living in an increasingly API-centric world. APIs are everywhere you look – and you might not even realize it.

 Except, instead of ordering a hot pizza from a food delivery app, this type of multi-application communication might be initiated via your customer executing a command through a B2B e-commerce portal where an order kick starts a shipment of goods from a factory to a distribution center.

-Needless to say, the data being shared across application and company lines is the true lifeblood of modern business.
+Needless to say, the data being shared across applications and company lines are the true lifeblood of modern business.
 And with some limitations in true B2B integration software capabilities, APIs are being expected more and more to convey that data.

 Types of APIs

 Now that you’ve gotten a better understanding of what an API stands for and what exactly an API is designed to do, it’s time to take a look at the different kinds of APIs that are available.
 While at their core, APIs do perform similar functions, they can also differ from one another in some slight ways.

-REST APIs, also known as RESTful APIs, stand for Representational State Transfer.
+REST APIs, also known as RESTful APIs, stands for Representational State Transfer.
 REST APIs have grown in popularity of late, as a part of Web Services.
 REST APIs are designed for developers to perform requests and receive responses via HTTP functions.
-There are four different HTTP commands that REST are based on.
+There are four different HTTP commands that REST is based on.
 These include GET, PUT, POST, and DELETE.
 When you pull up Instagram and search for the latest and greatest meme of the day, that app is using a REST API.

 SOAP stands for Simple Object Access Protocol.
-While REST is an architectural style, SOAP is a protocol which is defined by a standard.
+While REST is an architectural style, SOAP is a protocol that is defined by a standard.
 SOAP is dependent on XML-based systems and programming, tending to have larger, more expensive data.
 SOAP APIs also provide a higher level of security.
 A common use case is an application interacting with a financial institution.

 RPC stands for Remote Procedure Call.
 RPC APIs were the earliest form of APIs, as they are designed to execute a block of code on a different server.
 When it is used over HTTP, it can become a Web API.